Separation Techniques 2019

-The theme of this conference is “Launching the innovative ideas and technologies of Separation Techniques “which will provide an international platform for the discussion of current trends in separation techniques.
+The theme of this conference is “Exploring new trends in Separation Techniques and its related fields“ which will provide an international platform for the discussion of current trends in separation techniques.
 This event gathers all the eminent persons, professors, professionals, students, and industrialists all over the world to exchange their ideas, researches and to exhibit their novel instruments.
-Separation Techniques 2018 provides an opportunity to discuss and learn about the innovative ideas and technologies inherited in various fields like Analytical chemistry, Biochemistry, Instrumentation chemistry, Nanotechnology, Geochemistry, Pharmaceutical chemistry, Membrane science, Organic Chemistry as well as about the novel technologies in separation science, chromatography, spectroscopy, mass spectrometry, hyphenated techniques along with the investigations conducted with these techniques.
+Separation Techniques 2019 provides an opportunity to discuss and learn about the innovative ideas and technologies inherited in various fields like Analytical chemistry, Biochemistry, Instrumentation chemistry, Nanotechnology, Geochemistry, Pharmaceutical chemistry, Membrane science, Organic Chemistry, Desalination, Water Treatment as well as about the novel technologies in separation science, chromatography, spectroscopy, mass spectrometry, hyphenated techniques along with the investigations conducted with these techniques.
 This conference also provides a podium to exhibit the brand-new equipment relate to separation techniques for the industries and companies in which they can be benefited in the global market moreover they can upgrade their product value.

 Why to attend our conference